jamescroweleiden/LACDR-data-management-docs/Minimum Guide.md

 - Have a plan for how and what data you will release at the end of the project (or have already done so!)

 Congratulations! you meet the LACDR minimum guidelines.
-We'd like to encourage
+We'd like to encourage you to read the guide for good data management at LACDR, and hope you can implement some of those steps